jiiihpeeh/project-untamo/README.md

 ### Project

-Backend: Functional version using Go Gin, was NodeJs (incompatible API), some beginnings of Rust actix
+Backend: Functional version using Go Gin (optionally either mongo or sqlite), was NodeJs (incompatible API), some beginnings of Rust actix

 Web: TypeScript + React

 Mobile: TODO.
 Possibly Tauri.
 Not compatible with API anymore.
 TypeScript + React Native (currently uses expo)

-Desktop: Modified version of Web frontend using Tauri.
-NOTE:  While it has a quite similar code base it has significant changes.
+Desktop: Modified version of the Web frontend using Tauri.
+NOTE:  While it has a quite similar code base it has significant changes to support desktop and workarounds to plausible issues with desktop web engines (buggy audio etc).